jacksonliam/mjpg-streamer/mjpg-streamer-experimental/plugins/input_opencv/README.md

 running the image through a filter plugin that can be specified on the command line.

+Enable this plugin by adding `-DENABLE_INPUT_OPENCV` to the cmake build config.
+You must have the OpenCV development packages installed.

 If you're not using the image filtering functionality of this plugin, you're probably better off using some other input plugin as this plugin will probably consume more CPU resources.